rubentd/haunterjs/README.md

 ```
 node viewer.js
 ```
 And then open http://localhost:[viewerPort] in your browser

+## Best practices

+# Organize tests
+Using a tidy hierarchization, you can sort them by features, or modules within your webapp.

+Also take a look at [PhantomCSS best practices](https://github.com/Huddle/PhantomCSS#best-practices)
+Which I will summarize here:
+* Try not to use complex CSS3 selectors for asserting or creating screenshots.
+Prefer ids.
+* Do not use these as a replacement for functional tests
+* Don't try to test all the visuals
+* Full page screenshots are a bad idea